Currently, KuCoin Futures supports the Quarterly Delivery Futures and Perpetual Futures trading with Bitcoins.

 The Bitcoin mini perpetual Future is aimed to replicate the underlying bitcoin spot market but with flexible leverage.
 The Futures has no expiration date and is designed to closely track the underlying reference Price Index via the Funding Rate mechanism.

-The XBTUSDM contract is quoted in USD and denominated in Bitcoin.
+The XBTUSDM Futures is quoted in USD and denominated in Bitcoin.
 The underlying price is Bitcoin Spot Index.
 This Index is the volume-weighted average US dollar price of Bitcoin in 6 exchanges including Coinbase Pro, Bitstamp, Kraken, Gemini, Liquid and Bittrex.
 The weight will be rebalanced quarterly.
 The profits and loss (PNL) calculation and margin are denominated in Bitcoin as well.

 For example, a trader goes long 5 XBT at the price of 5,000 USD.
-He is long 5 * 5,000 = 25,000 Contracts.
+He is long 5 * 5,000 = 25,000 Futures.
 After a few days, the price climbs to 6,000 USD.
 The traders' profit will be: 25,000 * 1 * (1/5,000 - 1/6,000) = 0.8333 XBT.
 Similarly, if the trader goes short in the first place, he will lose 0.8333 XBT in the end.